danielkashani/Search-Engine/Project.md

 !unzip guinnessWorldRecords.zip
 ```

-The above command will decompress the folder and make the records available for processing.
+This command decompresses the folder and makes the records available for processing.

 ---